mafredri/asustor-platform-driver/README.md

 ### Optional

 - `it87` (AS6, AS61, AS62)
+  - This project includes a patched version of `it87` called `asustor-it87` which skips fan pwm sanity checks.
   - May require adding `acpi_enforce_resources=lax` to kernel boot arguments for full functionality
   - Temperature monitoring (`lm-sensors`)
   - Fan speed regulation via `pwm1`